Dayton, Nevada: Economy

 As of 2012, the greatest number of workers in Dayton (168) were employed in the retail trade industry followed by the accommodation and food service industry with 138 employees and manufacturing with 56 employees.

 The retail trade industry provided $56,637,000 in sales, shipments, receipts or revenue in 2012, which the highest of all industry and is followed by the manufacturing industry, which had a value of $10,562,000 in sales, shipments, receipts or revenue.

-Molossia

-Following the founding of the Republic of Molossia, a tiny micronation, Dayton has had a large boom in tourism.
-Several major events regarding Molossia also happened.
-Since then, other micronations founded and helped boost the tourism industry.